Norway's leftist opposition set for landslide win, complex talks | Headlines

 Norway's leftist opposition set for landslide win, complex talks

 Labour Party leader Jonas Gahr Stoere is widely expected https://www.reuters.com/world/europe/climate-wealth-gap-focus-norway-go-polls-2021-09-08 to form the next government, either ruling in a minority or together with several other parties, thus bringing to a close Conservative Prime Minister Erna Solberg's eight years in power.
-But to form a viable cabinet Stoere must convince potential centre-left partners to compromise on policies ranging from oil and private ownership to Norway's EU relations.
+But to form a viable Cabinet, Stoere must persuade potential centre-left partners to compromise on policies ranging from oil and private ownership to Norway's relations with the European Union.

 - Country: